-To assess the resemblance of repeated imitations to the original seed sounds, we measured the ability of participants naïve to the design of the experiment to match imitations and their transcriptions back to their original source relative to other seed sounds from either the same category or from different categories (Fig. 4).
-We used these match accuracies to answer two questions concerning the effect of repeated imitation on resemblance to the original seed sounds.
+To assess the resemblance of repeated imitations to the original seed sounds, we measured the ability of participants naïve to the design of the experiment to match imitations and their transcriptions back to their original sound source relative to other seed sounds from either the same category or from different categories (Fig. 4).
+We used the match accuracies to answer two questions concerning the effect of iterated imitation on resemblance to the original seed sounds.
 First, we asked whether and for how many generations the imitations and their transcriptions could be matched back to the original sounds.
 Second, we asked whether repeated imitation resulted in a uniform degradation of the signal in each imitation, or if repeated imitation resulted in some kinds of information degrading more rapidly than others.
-Specifically, we hypothesized that if the imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we predicted that the imitations should lose individuating information that identifies the actual seed sound that generated an imitation more rapidly than category information that identifies the category of environmental sound being imitated.
+Specifically, we tested the hypothesis that if imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we expected the imitations to lose individuating information that identifies the specific source of an imitation more rapidly than category information that identifies the general category of environmental sound being imitated.

 Figure 4 Three types of matching questions used to assess the resemblance between the imitation (and transcriptions of imitations) and the original seed sounds.
-For each question, participants listened to an imitation (dashed circles) and had to guess which of 4 sound choices (solid circles) they thought the person was trying to indicate.
-True seed questions contained the actual sound that generated the imitation as one of the choices (the correct response).
+For each question, participants listened an imitation (dashed circles) or read a transcription of one, and had to guess which of 4 sound choices (solid circles) they thought the person was trying to indicate.
+True seed questions contained the specific sound that generated the imitation as one of the choices (the correct response).
 The remaining sound choices were sampled from different categories.
 Category match questions replaced the original seed sound with another sound from the same category.
 Specific match questions pitted the actual seed against the other seeds within the same category.

 Methods